For whatever unfounded reason, most companies still completely ignore Instagram when building their social media strategy.

 Photos with higher exposure generally have more views, and warmer filters translate to more comments on average, the study finds.
 On the other hand, saturation and age effects were both related to lower follower engagement.

-In other words, consider favoring filters such as Slumber and Hefe to cooler tones of Reyes and Claredon.
-It’s also worth noting that images with a single dominant color tend to work better, especially if the dominant color is blue.
+In other words, consider favouring filters such as Slumber and Hefe to cooler tones of Reyes and Claredon.
+It’s also worth noting that images with a single dominant colour tend to work better, especially if the dominant colour is blue.

 Still, due to Instagram’s preference for heavily filtered images, it’s probably wise to take these findings with a grain of salt when posting on other platforms.